Many teens and young adults aren’t concerned with learning how to quit vaping until they understand the benefits of quitting vaping.

 E-cig battery-powered heating elements turn addictive liquid nicotine, which can come in various flavors and added chemicals, into vapor that users inhale.
 Unfortunately, business is booming.

-Nearly one in 20 adults in the U.S. are vaping, reports Reuters Health, and the majority of users are under 35 years old.
+Nearly one in 20 adults in the U.S. is vaping, reports Reuters Health, and the majority of users are under 35 years old.

 This raises serious concerns about the health and wellbeing of a large swath of younger generations because there is no long-term research on the health effects of vaping, which worries many experts.